technokowski/GalaxyCalculator/README.md

 Code refactoring and flask implementation by technokowski

+Here is a working example of the site: https://ailovebot.pythonanywhere.com/form

 ## Directions:
 A user will input values of items at the **Starbase** and **Megabase**, and math magic then returns recommendations on what to sell and buy at these bases.